 The type expression typexpr as 'ident denotes the same type as typexpr, and also binds the type variable ident to type typexpr both in typexpr and in the remaining part of the type.
 If the type variable ident actually occurs in typexpr, a recursive type is created.
-Recursive types are only allowed when any recursion crosses an object type.
+Recursive types for which there exists a recursive path that does not contain an object type constructor are rejected.